 I attached it with finishing nails.

 Now that the flooring is installed, my next project is to prime and paint all the existing brown trim in the room white.
-I will show you this soon in an “AFTER” post but for now, I am still in the process of painting it.
+I will show you this soon in an “AFTER” post but for now.

 If you would like to learn more about NuCore or luxury vinyl plank flooring, check out this video that provides additional details.